organisciak/dissertation/document/5_design_objective.md

 Finally, tagging has been used in practice for cultural heritage uses, and preferred types of tags have been discussed, even when actual practice does not yield those ideals.
 <!- TODO LIS literature on tagging ->

-In their report on The Commons [^TODO make sure I use the proper name throughout the document, not "Flickr Commons], @springer_for_2008 analyzed a sample of tags and derived a number of non-exclusive categories for image tags:
+In their report on The Commons ^[TODO make sure I use the proper name throughout the document, not "Flickr Commons], @springer_for_2008 analyzed a sample of tags and derived a number of non-exclusive categories for image tags:

 - tags derived from the description;
 - new descriptive keywords, including tags for place, format, photographic technique, time period, or creator name;